tkurtbond/tkurtbond.github.io/posts/2009/04/21/recent-website-changes/index.rst

 .. type: text

-.. role:: program(literal)
+.. role:: app

 I've recently changed_ the way I build my website_, from using DocBook source and the DocBook XSL Stylesheets to convert it to HTML, over to reStructuredText source and Sphinx_ to convert it over to HTML.
-:program:`Sphinx` is much faster and less resource intensive for the way I build my website, and is more reliable about noticing when things have changed than my old hacked up :program:`cook`\- or :program:`make`\-based build systems.
+:app:`Sphinx` is much faster and less resource intensive for the way I build my website, and is more reliable about noticing when things have changed than my old hacked up :app:`cook`\- or :app:`make`\-based build systems.
 Since updating the site is now much easier I'm much more likely to actually do so.

 .. _changed: link://slug/colophon#sphinx-built